Overview

 The City of St. Petersburg, Florida, has met this challenge head-on by embracing a connected operations approach.
 With nearly 5,000 assets across 10 departments, St. Petersburg needed real-time visibility to improve fleet performance, reduce risks, and optimize service delivery.

-In this webinar, city leaders will share how they achieved:
+In this webinar, city leaders share how they achieved:

 • A 23% decrease in harsh driving events and an 11% reduction in speeding